chendu2017/chendu2017.github.io/_pages/about.md

 ---------

 #### **News**
-- **2025 June**, I will be presenting my work on _Joint Differential Privacy for Resource Allocation_ at EURO 2025 in Leeds and MSOM 2025 in London in late June.
+- **2025 June**, I will present my work on *Joint Differential Privacy for Resource Allocation* at EURO 2025 in Leeds and MSOM 2025 in London in late June.
 See you around in Leeds and London.